How to confirm independent voting in advance

 - Multilingual configuration

-Do your election regulations require your eligible voters to confirm that they voted independently?
-Then use our “Checkbox for voting independently” feature.
-This enables you to provide a sworn statement that eligible voters use to confirm that they acted independently before voting.
+Do your election regulations allow your eligible voters to confirm that their vote was independent, for example by means of a sworn statement?
+If so, use our “Checkbox for voting independently” feature.
+This allows you to provide a sworn statement for your eligible voters to confirm that their vote was cast independently.

 1. Book feature